black-studio/black-studio-tinymce-widget/readme.txt

 == Changelog ==

+= 2.1.4 (2014-10-19) =
+* Fixed compatibility issue on TinyMCE initialization filtering
+* Fixed z-index issue when both thickbox and media dialog windows were used (i.e. using Hover Effects Pack plugin)

 = 2.1.3 (2014-10-18) =
-* Added ability to disable automatic addition of paragraphs when editing (i.e. using TinyMCE Advanced option)
+* Added ability to disable automatic addition of paragraphs when editing (i.e. using TinyMCE Advanced plugin option)
 * Enhanced real time rendering in theme customizer
 * Fixed compatibility issue with Page Builder related to comment reply in admin
-* Fixed compatibility issue with Styles plugin
+* Fixed compatibility issue with Styles plugin related to plugins_loaded hook

 = 2.1.2 (2014-10-13) =
 * Hotfix for fullscreen mode when using Page Builder